Who Gets The Water And Who's Hung Out To Dry?

 98% of the drilling sites in the state are located in places of high or extreme water stress.

 Most of them are located in the already thirsty Kern County, which has an active agricultural sector with over 800,000 acres of irrigated farmland.

 16"California is facing twin crises: One is water and the other is climate.
-Fracking takes us in the wrong direction for both of those,” said Hollin Kretzmann, of the Center for Biological Diversity, an Earthjustice client in a case challenging the state's refusal to study the impacts of fracking.
+Fracking takes us in the wrong direction for both of those,” said Hollin Kretzmann, of the Center for Biological Diversity, an Earthjustice client in a case challenging the illegal injection of fracking wastewater into protected sources of water.

 “It uses a tremendous amount of fresh water that once used for fracking can't be used for anything else.
 It all ends up in underground disposal wells after it becomes mixed with chemicals—it becomes contaminated and taken out of the water cycle."

 The Center for Biological Diversity is also a client in an Earthjustice case which could block a federal plan to open up more than a million acres of public land and mineral rights in central California to drilling and fracking.

 17 Frantz, the retired almond farmer, set out to document the process of fracking in his town videotaping at a drilling site last year nearby one of the farms.
 While filming, something caught his attention: black viscous fluids being discharged into an unlined dirt hole only ten feet away from the edge of an almond orchard.
 He reported the sighting to the local water agency, which investigated and subsequently fined the oil company for dumping diesel and crude oil used to lubricate the drill.

 Frantz worries about the future of fracking in his area and its potential threat to the farmlands.
 “If there was a failure to contain the fracking fluid at a single well and it reached our groundwater, you could have a couple square miles affected from that one instance,” he said.
 “Groundwater from underneath the field could be contaminated to the point that it would kill the orchards and the land would no longer be useful.”